Kinetize/EinsumNetworks/README.md

 # Einsum Networks -- Fast and Scalable Learning of Tractable Probabilistic Circuits

+Disclaimer: This is a modified version of the original [EiNet repository](https://github.com/cambridge-mlg/EinsumNetworks).

 PyTorch implementation of Einsum Netwrks, proposed in

 R. Peharz, S. Lang, A. Vergari, K. Stelzner, A. Molina, M. Trapp, G. Van den Broeck, K. Kersting, Z. Ghahramani,